 Their newer models, including the Wicked Ridge, have come down in price but their low-end models still cost more than other crossbows with the same features.

 Quality is the reason to buy a TenPoint.
 No one beats their quality design or materials.
 They’re so well put together and durable, the price is justified because you’ll likely never need another one.

 TenPoint makes a bunch of models for everyone who wants a crossbow.
-They even have a pink camouflage model made for women and girls who are embracing hunting with crossbows.
+They even have a pink camouflage model made for women and girls who are embracing crossbow hunting.

 The biggest concern with TenPoint crossbows is their size, they have large cams, long draw lengths and bulky rails.
 If you hunt from a tree stand or in an open area, this isn’t a problem.
 But if you hunt from a ground blind, this may be a big problem with maneuvering and shooting.